declaresub/abnf/README.md

 ABNF appears to assume longest match.
 But other grammars expect first match alternation (e.g. [dhall](https://dhall-lang.org)).
 So this behavior is configurable.
 A class attribute Rule.first_match_alternation allows one to choose a behavior for a particular grammar (as represented by a Rule subclass).
-When first_match_alternation is False, alternation returns the longest match;in the event of a tie, the first match is returned.
+When first_match_alternation is False, alternation returns the longest match; in the event of a tie, the first match is returned.
 When first_match_alternation is True, the first match is returned.

+### Backtracking

+ABNF implements backtracking as of version 2.0.0.
+There were sufficient changes in behavior that this constituted a breaking change, and so the major version has been bumped.

+As is well-known, naive implementations of backtracking typically have exponential worst-case behavior.
+Here I attempt to reduce that through the use of generators and some caching.
+In particular, Concatention and Repetition objects cache parse results.

+Version 2.0.0 uses a LRU cache, ParseCache.
+The code comes wihout any max sizes set for caches, which will obviously result in long-term issues.
+My hope is to get feedback from parser usage.
+ParseCache has a class attribute max_cache_size: int | None that if set to a non-negative integer, will limit cache size.

 ## Development, Testing, etc.